decentraland/old-documentation/_posts/getting-started/2018-01-04-preview-scene.md

 See the [Installation Guide]({{ site.baseurl }}{% post_url /getting-started/2018-01-01-installation-guide %}) for more details and specific instructions for Windows and Linux systems.

-## Preview a local scene
+## Preview a scene

-To preview a local scene run the following command on the scene's main folder:
+To preview a scene run the following command on the scene's main folder:

 ```bash
 dcl start